Skip to content

 ]

-You may also spot monkeypatch.setattr(qt_api.QtCore, "QTimer", OldTimer) line.
-It is added because QTimer is used internally in pytest-qt plugin for qtbot.wait* methods.
+You may also spot the monkeypatch.setattr(qt_api.QtCore, "QTimer", OldTimer) line.
+It is added because QTimer is used internally in the pytest-qt plugin for qtbot.wait* methods.

-In similar way you can block usage of QPropertyAnimation.
+In similar fashion, you can block usage of QPropertyAnimation.

-This approach raises exception when non-allowed method is called, so it is easy to prevent unwanted usage of threads.
-However it may increase hardness of contributing to project, as it is custom behavior, that potential contributor may not expect.
+This approach raises an exception when a non-allowed method is called, so it is easy to prevent unwanted usage of threads.
+However, it may increase the difficulty of contributing to a project, as it is a custom behavior, which potential contributors may not expect.

 Find active timers after test end

-In napari project we have developed a pytest fixtures that checks if there are any active QTimers, QThreads, QThreadPool and QPropertyAnimation after test end.
+In the napari project, we have developed a pytest fixture that checks if there are any active QTimers, QThreads, QThreadPool and QPropertyAnimation after the test ends.

 This method is not perfect as it may not be triggered at every test suite run.
-So problematic code may be detected after log time.
+So problematic code may be detected after a long time.

 @pytest.fixture(auto_use=True)